-- 1. The school shall schedule the conference to occur within five school days of the parent's or student's request, unless the parent or student agrees to a later date; and - 2.
+- The school shall schedule the conference to occur within five school days48 hours of the parent's or student's request, provided that if such 48 hour period does not end on a school day, it shall be extended to the corresponding time on the second school day next following the pupil's removal, unless the parent or student agrees to a later date; and - 2.
 Actual notice of the conference date shall be provided to the parent and the student.

-Short-Term In School or Out of School Suspension11
+Short-Term In School or Out of School Suspension12